China–New Zealand relations: People's Republic of China, 1971–present

 In April 1973, Joe Walding became the first New Zealand government minister to visit China and met Premier Zhou Enlai.
 In return, Chinese Foreign Trade Minister Bai Xiangguo visited Wellington, seeking to sign a trade agreement in New Zealand.
 The same year, the PRC established an embassy in Wellington, and Pei Tsien-chang was appointed as the first Chinese ambassador to New Zealand.
 In September 1973, the New Zealand Embassy was established in Beijing with Bryce Harland serving as the first New Zealand Ambassador to China.

 Following the 1975 general election, the Third National Government abandoned National's support for the "Two Chinas policy" and expanded upon its Labour predecessors' diplomatic and trade relations with the PRC.
 In April–May 1976, Robert Muldoon became the first New Zealand Prime Minister to visit China.
-He visited Beijing and met with Premier Hua Guofeng and Chairman Mao Zedong.
-Muldoon's visit served to strengthen diplomatic and trading ties between the two countries and to reassure the New Zealand public that China did not pose a threat to New Zealand.
+He visited Beijing and met with Premier Hua Guofeng and Mao, being one of the last foreign leaders to meet the chairman before he passed in July.
+Muldoon's visit served to strengthen diplomatic and trading ties between the two countries, and to reassure the New Zealand public that China did not pose a threat to New Zealand.

 Since the end of the Cold War, bilateral relations between New Zealand and China have grown particularly in the areas of trade, education, tourism, climate change, and public sector co-operation.
-Bilateral relations has been characterized by trade and economic co-operation.
+Bilateral relations has been characterised by trade and economic co-operation.
 In August 1997, New Zealand became the first Western country to support China's accession to the World Trade Organization by concluding a bilateral agreement.
 In April 2004, New Zealand became the first country to recognise China as a market economy during a second round of trade negotiations.
 In November 2004, New Zealand and China launched negotiations towards a free trade agreement in November 2004, with an agreement being signed in April 2008.
 In November 2016, both countries entered into negotiations to upgrade their free trade agreement.